yashagarwal0307/yashagarwal0307/README.md

 - Hugging Face Transfomers
 - Langchain and FastAPi
 - MLops and deployment Tools
-- Muktimodal and Language models
+- Multimodal and Language models
 ## 📬 Connect with Me

 - 💼 LinkedIn-https://www.linkedin.com/in/yash-agarwal-20424b1b3/